ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/using-local-scratch.md

 #$ -cwd             # use current working directory
 #$ -l scratch=200G  # needs 200 GiB of /scratch space

-## 0. In case TMPDIR is not set, e.g. on development nodes, set
+## 0. In case TMPDIR is not set, set it to local /scratch,
-##    it to local /scratch, if it exists, otherwise to /tmp
+##    if it exists, otherwise to /tmp
 if [[ -z "$TMPDIR" ]]; then
   if [[ -d /scratch ]]; then TMPDIR=/scratch/$USER; else TMPDIR=/tmp/$USER; fi
   mkdir -p "$TMPDIR"